cosmos/cosmos-sdk/PENDING.md

 * [x/stake] Add revoked to human-readable validator
 * [x/gov] Votes on a proposal can now be queried
 * [x/bank] Unit tests are now table-driven
+* [cosmos-sdk-cli]
+    * Replacing all instances of "Basecoin" to ProjectName in Basecoin code
+    * Checking if directory exists before creating a new project

 BUG FIXES
 *  \#1666 Add intra-tx counter to the genesis validators